-The Councilmen shall receive no compensation, and no Councilman shall be eligible to hold any other office or employment with the city, except as a member of any board, commission, or committee, thereof, of which he is constituted such member by general law.
+The Councilmen shall receive no compensation and no Councilman shall be eligible to hold any other office or employment with the City except as a member of any board, commission, or committee thereof of which he is constituted such member by general law.

-All powers granted to and vested in the City of Monterey by law or by the provisions of this charter shall, except as herein otherwise provided, be exercised by the Council, to be designated the "Council of the City of Monterey."
-The Council shall be the governing body of the city, and subject to the express limitations of this charter, shall be vested with all powers necessary or convenient for a complete and adequate system of municipal government, consistent with the constitution of the state, including all powers now or hereafter granted by general law to boards of trustees of cities of the sixth class.
-(Amended May 1967)
+All powers granted to and vested in the City of Monterey by law or by the provisions of this Charter shall, except as herein otherwise provided, be exercised by the Council, to be designated the "COUNCIL OF THE CITY OF MONTEREY".
+The Council shall be the governing body of the City, and subject to the express limitations of this Charter, shall be vested with all powers necessary or convenient for a complete and adequate system of municipal government consistent with the constitution of the State including all powers now or hereafter granted by general law.
+(Amended 1971)

 Section 12.
 MEETINGS OF THE COUNCIL: The Council shall provide by ordinance for the time and place of holding its meetings and the manner in which its special meetings may be called; provided, however, that there shall be at least one regular meeting each month.
-Any regular meeting may be adjourned to a date and hour certain, and such adjourned meeting shall be a regular meeting for all purposes.
+Any regular meeting may be adjourned to a date and hour certain, and such adjourned meetings shall be a regular meeting for all purposes.
 All legislative sessions of the Council, whether regular or special, shall be open to the public.

 Section 13.
-QUORUM: A majority of the Council shall constitute a quorum for the transaction of business, but a less number may adjourn from time to time and postpone the consideration of or action upon, pending business in like manner.
+QUORUM: A majority of the Council shall constitute a quorum for the transaction of business, but a less number may adjourn from time to time and postpone the consideration of or action upon pending business in like manner.
 Attendance at meetings of absent members of the Council may be compelled in such manner and under such penalties as may be prescribed by ordinance.

 Section 14.
-CONDUCT OF MEETINGS: The Council shall determine its own rules of procedure, and may punish its members or other persons present at any meeting, for disorderly conduct.
+CONDUCT OF MEETINGS: The Council shall determine its own rules of procedure and may punish its members or other persons present at any meeting for disorderly conduct.